-Chain of Hope assists lower income pet owners with medical care and vet expenses.
+Chain of Hope assists lower income pet owners with vet care and vet expenses.
 We’ve had everything from amputated legs and parvo to eyeballs hanging out.
-There are traumatic injuries and terrible illnesses out there and most of the people have none or very little money.
+There are traumatic injuries and terrible illnesses out there and people with no or very little money.
 Sometimes, we pay for the medical treatment and return the animal to the home.
 Sometimes, we will only provide care for the animal if the owner signs it over to Chain of Hope so that we can help it medically and then find it a more responsible home, if needed.
 We spent over $40,000 on medical in 2014.
 This is only possible because of our wonderful supporters.
 We treated a lot of animals, spayed and neutered hundreds and provided humane euthanasia for many.